-As noted in "Detecting Changes to Files and Directories" on page 112, there are two ways that your application can check for changes in files in directories that it monitors: 1) using select() to wait until the FAM socket is active, indicating a change; or 2) using FAMPending() to periodically poll FAM.
+As noted in "Detecting Changes to Files and Directories" on page 118, your application can check for changes in files in directories that it monitors in two ways:

+- use select() to wait until the FAM socket is active, indicating a change, which is described in "Waiting for File Changes." - use FAMPending() to periodically poll FAM, which is explained in "Polling for File Changes."

 This section describes how to use both approaches.